Winter in France is often considered the least popular season for tourism in the country.

 Winter by the sea

-Since the 19th century, the sea-resorts have attracted millions of visitors, some of them illustrious (Queen Victoria, Robert Louis Stevenson…).
-Places like Biarritz in the Basque Country and Menton in the French Riviera enjoy an exceptionally mild climate.
+Since the 19th century, the sea-resorts have attracted millions of visitors, some of the illustrious Queen Victoria, Robert Louis Stevenson… Places like Biarritz in the Basque Country and Menton in the French Riviera enjoy an exceptionally mild climate.
 Already in the 19th century, even before the region of Nice belonged to France, British tourists flocked to Nice and Menton to benefit from the mild climate during the winter season.
 In February and March, Menton hosts the popular Lemon Festival.

 Winter in France: English-French Vocabulary